Getting GitHub Gists, LaTeX, and Tweet embeds on my blog.

 I won't go over all of them here, but the more important ones are the two at the bottom.
 The first of those applies a filter for dark mode — this is because I was (unsurprisingly) too lazy to change the several hundred colors that GitHub gives me for light mode.
 So, I color shift to a more dark-mode friendly (brigher and less saturated = more pastel) color scheme.
 This messed up the string color, so I changed it to a VSCode-ish orange — except I had to "undo" the color filter to get my desired orange.
 That was fun!

-The full gist.css
+The full gist.css can be

 found on GitHub.